-Although I’m only in late 20’s, I’ve been around long enough to acquire some toxic mindsets that have tainted my perspective.
-It’s not something I’m particularly proud to admit, but more often than not I can trace back the root of my unhappiness or discontentment to thought patterns I’ve adopted without exercising self-awareness.
+Although I’m only in my late 20’s, I’ve been around long enough to acquire some toxic mindsets that have tainted my perspective.
+It’s not something I’m particularly proud to admit, but more often than not I can trace back the root of my unhappiness or discontentment to unhealthy thought patterns I’ve adopted without exercising self-awareness.
 But here’s the upside: once I take responsibility for my thoughts, I have the opportunity to grow in both grit and grace.

 1. Comparison to others.